 I make portraits using words and photographs.
 A full catastrophe portrait is messy.
+Sort of ‘dont-wear-white’ type messy.
 As it should be.
-Celebrating the chaos of life it invariably is.

 “Oh” said Rachel as we coffee-d up “so you’re a portrait artist, who uses words instead of paint”

-Rachel is an artist herself, and she reminded me that we rarely see ourselves the way others do.
+Rachel is an artist herself.
+Her work has sold all over the world.
+She reminded me that we rarely see ourselves the way others do.

-She’s right though.
-A full catastrophe portrait — your life, or someone you love, is told in words and photographs.
-It’s a story.
-It’s my take on things.
+A full catastrophe portrait — your life, or someone you love, is your story, but it’s my take on things.

 I’m in my gonzo period.

-Portraits are published as a fancy coffee table book.
-Or a ‘zine if you don’t like coffee tables.
+Portraits are published as a coffee table book.
+Or a ‘zine if you don’t have a coffee table.

 It’s better that way.